-Top Republicans back Trump’s efforts to contest election results
+Top Republicans back Trump’s efforts to challenge election results

 As a result, two starkly different tones prevailed throughout the day.
 Inside the White House, aides described a deflated president aware of the difficulty of reversing the outcome and even declaring plans to run again in 2024.
 But publicly, Trump fired off tweet after combative tweet asserting without evidence that results in Georgia, Wisconsin, Pennsylvania and Nevada had been illegally rigged against him.
 And his campaign announced at least one new federal lawsuit, in Pennsylvania, seeking to block state officials from certifying the results.

-“Pennsylvania prevented us from watching much of the Ballot count,” Trump tweeted despite extensive reporting, and some live feeds, showing poll watcher access.
+“Pennsylvania prevented us from watching much of the Ballot count,” Trump tweeted despite extensive reporting, and some live feeds, showing poll watchers had access.
 “Unthinkable and illegal in this country.”

 Since Election Day, the Trump campaign and GOP allies have made claims of election irregularities in six states where Biden holds the lead in the vote count.
 But they have yet to prove any widespread fraud and have largely suffered defeat in courts.